 a values based system

-Joseph Norton Academy is a specialist setting for pupils with complex social, emotional and mental health difficulties.
-With this in mind the purpose of our Behaviour Policy is to provide a positive and supportive framework through which behaviour can be developed so that all pupils make good progress both academically and personally.
+For this reason, we have used the latest evidence-based scientific research to develop a positive and supportive behaviour framework through which staff can support pupils to regulate their brains and their bodies so they can make progress both academically and personally.
 It is built around the six principles of nurture and the following core beliefs:

-- Behaviour can communicate: We believe that behaviour communicates information about need and recognise that some learners will require additional, individual support to help them with their development.
+Behaviour communicates: We believe that behaviour communicates information about need and recognise that some learners will require additional, individual support to help them with their development.
 We also understand that needs can change and will adapt our approach accordingly.

-- Behaviour is about everyone: We believe that behaviour is about everyone.
+Behaviour is about everyone: We believe that behaviour is about everyone.
 We all have a role to play in modelling, supporting and managing behaviour.
-As staff we understand that our actions will be scrutinised and will exemplify our core values to learners with on-going clear examples.
+As a team we understand that our actions will be scrutinised and will exemplify our core values to learners with on-going clear examples.

 At Joseph Norton, we value respect, perseverance, cooperation and responsibility.
 These values are reflected in our Ways of Working.
 Pupils can earn WOW points for demonstrating our Ways of Working on a session by session basis.
 Our Ways of Working are as follows: